Flat Bush murder: Mother killed, man appears in court, all details suppressed

 A suppression order was made prohibiting the publication of his name and "details of the charge".

-This means the victim's name, her relationship to the man and how he allegeldy killed her cannot be reported.
+This means the victim's name, her relationship to the man and how he allegedly killed her cannot be reported.

 He was remanded in custody and will reappear in the High Court at Auckland in January.